-- The Dallas ISD hospital-based program
+- The Dallas ISD (hospital-based program)

-- Plano ISD hospital –based program for eating disorder patients
+- Plano ISD hospital (eating disorder patients)

 - The psychiatry school program

-Here are the enrollment criteria for Dallas ISD and Plano ISD:
+Enrollment criteria for Dallas ISD and Plano ISD:

 - The patient has an anticipated hospitalization of 10 school days (at the time school referral is made).
 This includes children admitted for a one-time illness or injury as well as those whose illnesses require multiple hospitalizations.